-This list includes some of the interesting benefits and services that can be enjoyed by Bachelor's and Master's students at the University of Helsinki.
+This list includes some interesting benefits and services available to Bachelor's and Master's students at the University of Helsinki.
 For an overview of the services available throughout your studies, check out the International Degree Student's Journey.

-The Helsinki metropolitan area has a highly effective public transport system of metro, tram, bus and train lines as well as a city bike network overseen by Helsinki Regional Transport Authority (HSL).
+The Helsinki metropolitan area has a highly effective and reliable public transport system of metro, tram, bus and train lines as well as a city bike network overseen by Helsinki Region Transport (HSL).
 It has been named as the second best public transport system among European cities.

 The train services in Finland are operated by VR, a government-owned railway company.
 Matkahuolto operates and maintains bus ticket services and stations throughout the country.

 The entrepreneurship society of the University of Helsinki, Helsinki Think Company, consists of students, researchers, and entrepreneurs of all kinds.
 They transform academic knowledge into concrete action by providing entrepreneurial education, tools and support for those who want to make an impact on their surroundings.

 The Helsinki Think Company offers communal coworking spaces at each of our four campuses.
 They also facilitate events and programmes from idea competitions to thematic challenges and hackathons.

 No matter what your level of knowledge or experience is in entrepreneurship, there’s always content and activities available to you.

 University studies is a time of self-discovery, and there is no better way to figure out your strengths and interests than by taking a variety of classes.
 It can also help you to identify your passion and career calling.